spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

 # Touch Portal Plugin for Open Hardware Monitor

-TouchPortal Plugin to Utilize Statistics from OpenHardwareMonitor
+TouchPortal Plugin to Utilize Statistics from Open Hardware Monitor - for Windows

 ## Current Sensors and Values Available

 These are the current sensors and values available via this plugin.
-There are many many more to consider, but this was the first go at it.
+There are many more to consider, but this was the first go at it.
 This information will be transmitted back to Touch Portal every 2 seconds.
 If this becomes a problem I'll probably extract this out into a configuration file so it can be controlled by you.

 #### CPU